wp-plugins/flyzoo/readme.txt

 All you need to chat on your website.
 Engage your customers with live support chat, engage and grow your community in live chat rooms and private (one-to-one) conversations.

-* Chat Rooms: full featured group chats with avatars, emoticons, moderation, image and video sharing with automatic preview and more...
+* Chat Rooms: full featured group chats with avatars, emoticons, moderation, image and video sharing with preview and more...

 * Embeddable Chat Rooms: give direct access to a chat room by embedding it into a page (PRO Plan)